chetnashah/webconcepts/superagent/SuperAgent.md

 ## SuperAgent

-Lib to make network requests.
+Lib to make network requests in js.

 **Interesting part is request is only invoked when we register a `then` handler**